 The Office Bearers will be elected by the Committee at the AGM.
 Office Bearers will hold office for one year, being eligible for re-election.
 Where an Office Bearer’s position becomes vacant during the normal term of office the Committee may, at their discretion, opt to fill this post in one of the following ways: (i) the deputy for the post or an agreed member of the Committee may stand in for the duration, (ii) the Committee may elect a replacement from its membership or (iii) an Extraordinary General Meeting may be called to elect a new member to the post.

 The Secretary shall be responsible for keeping accurate Minutes of all meetings and distributing these to the Committee members and to NLC.
-Copies should be made available to the Parent Council and to any member of the Association or Parent who requests them.
+Copies should be made available to the Parent Council and to any member Ordinary Member of the Association (i.e. Parent, Carer or Teacher) who requests them.

 Powers of the Association